ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/04-sorting-overview.md

 ## Overview of sorting algorithms {#sorting-1:overview}

 ::: TODO
+- Prio 1: bubblesort is removed, double check if the text is consistent
-- Prio 2: add nice figure(s) of insertion/selection/bubble sorting books in a bookshelf
+- Prio 2: add nice figure(s) of insertion/selection sorting books in a bookshelf
 :::

 Imagine that we want to sort books in a bookshelf, what different strategies can we use to do that?